MAGSoft/React-User-Directory-with-Dark-Mode-Toggle-Assignment/README.md

 Open your browser and visit http://localhost:3000 to see the application in action.

 ## Evaluation Criteria
-Your assignment will be evaluated based on the following criteria:
+Your task will be evaluated based on the following criteria:

 - Correct implementation of functional components and hooks.
 - Proper handling of API requests and data rendering.